The university for the changing world

 - Maori development

 Established relationships with employers and professionals make our teaching and research relevant to current and future industry, which accounts for our high rate of graduate employment.
+Our students complement their technical learnings with the C’ skills’ – critical thinking, creativity, courage, curiosity and the ability to collaborate.
 Many AUT degrees involve a cooperative education component, where students join a commercial enterprise for a semester and apply their skills and knowledge in the real world.
-AUT prides itself on its high lecturer-to-student ratio and its modern campus facilities, including online library resources, entertainment and sports.

 Set in the heart of Auckland, AUT students are never far from amazing food, culture, and urban buzz.
 Drive less than 30 minutes and you'll find yourself in some of the most beautiful natural wonders New Zealand has to offer.